Advanced Strategies for High-Temperature Injection Molding: Material Mastery, Thermal Dynamics, and Process Optimization

 Innovation Spotlight:

-• Bioresorbable Polymers: PLA-PEEK hybrids are emerging in temporary medical implants, dissolving safely post-recovery.
+• Bioresorbable Polymers: PLA-PEEK hybrids are emerging in temporary medical implants, safely dissolving post-recovery.

 Trade-Offs: Cost vs. Performance